MoskitoHero/barley/README.md

 Barley is a fast and efficient ActiveModel serializer.

-Cerealize your ActiveModel objects into flat hashes with a dead simple, yet versatile DSL, and caching and type-checking baked in.
+Cerealize your ActiveModel objects into flat hashes with a clear, yet versatile DSL, and caching and type-checking baked in.
 Our daily bread is to make your API faster.

 You don't believe us?
 Check out the [benchmarks](#benchmarks). 😎